elangovana/pytorch-lambda-inference/README.md

 2. The buildspec.yml attempts to package pytorch without cuda.
 But the package size is still large way to large to fit into lambda uncompressed package size of 250 MB.

 3. The buildspec_source.yml is **work in progress** to attempt to build pytorch from source...
-Its is work in progress

 3. Makesure the environment settings uses the current docker image.
 For instance the current (as of Jun 2018) AMI version that lambda uses is amzn-ami-hvm-2017.03.1.20170812-x86_64-gp2, so the corresponding docker image is  amazonlinux:2017.03.1.20170812